 1.3x

-Apps per place
+Applications per place

 Pastoral care is a clear strength, anchored by the House system.
 Each student has a tutor who provides daily support, and a Head of House who oversees academic and social progress.
 This layered approach ensures that wellbeing is monitored closely.

 The school has recently enhanced its mental health provision, with a dedicated wellbeing center and trained staff available for students needing emotional support.
-The "Park Standards" for behavior are clear and consistently applied, fostering a respectful environment.
+The "Park Standards" for behavior are clear and consistently applied, encouraging a respectful environment.
 Bullying is dealt with proactively, with a focus on restorative justice and education.

 The extracurricular programme is extensive and well attended.
 Sport is a major pillar of school life, with high participation in rugby, netball, and athletics.
 The school regularly competes at a county level and has produced several athletes who have gone on to represent Devon.